tww-software/py_ais_nmea/README.md

 * DEBUG        - outputs 2 files (CSV and JSON lines) output of all decoded messages

 Data cannot be exported whilst the server is listening.

+For KML,KMZ and EVERYTHING output, you can choose to organise the output by Class, Types or Flags.

 ### Message Log Tab
 A table of all the AIS messages.